Pearson-Higher-Ed/design/c/dropdown/v1.0.0-beta.3/index.md

   - type: two column
     text: |
       Dimensions
-      : - Standard widths are 180px or 250px
+      : - Standard width is 220px
-        - Width can optionally be fluid below these sizes, with a minimum width that matches the triggering label or button

       Spacing
-      : - 10px top and bottom padding
+      : - 16px top and bottom padding
-        - 12px horizontal padding
+        - 30px left padding, 26px right padding
         - 8px between items

-        - 8px between icons and options
+      Hover
+      : - Hovered item has a Moonlight background that extends 4px above and below the text

+      Divider
+      : - Groups may be divided by a 1px solid Alto line
+        - The divider line should have 12px above/below it

+      Border
+      : - 1px solid Concrete
+        - 2px border radius

       Alignment
       : - Left aligned by default
         - Right aligned if there is not room within the viewport for the dropdown

-      Icons
-      : - Angle-down, unless the label text is a direct action (e.g. "Copy This Course" or "Post Status")
+      Triggers
+      : - dropdown-open-18 for the icon
+        - UI Text - Basic, for any text used
+        - 4px spacing between trigger and dropdown
+    contents:
+      - type: wide image
+        src: ./assets/redlines.dropdown.png

 changelog:
   - version: 1.0.0-beta.3
     changes: |
-      - CHANGED: Use new visual style.
+      - CHANGED: Uses new visual style.
   - version: 1.0.0-beta.2
     changes: |
       - CHANGED: Icon to use existing style